-Also known as fibromyalgia syndrome, this is a chronic medical condition that leads to pain, stiffness and fatigue in muscles.
+Also known as fibromyalgia syndrome, fibromyalgia is a condition that is chronic in nature leading to pain, stiffness and fatigue in muscles.
 While the disorder can affect muscles in any part of the body, it’s most common in extremities, especially hands and fingers.
-Generally, symptoms will first show up on the little finger and spread inward till they reach the thumb.
+Generally, symptoms will first show up on the little finger and spread inward until they reach the thumb.

 Signs and Symptoms of Fibromyalgia

-Fibromyalgia can be difficult to diagnose correctly, since the symptoms are often mistaken for other conditions.
+Fibromyalgia is a condition can be difficult to diagnose correctly since the symptoms are often mistaken for other conditions.
 There are no laboratory tests for the disorder, and doctors usually need to rule out other potential health issues in order to reach a diagnosis.

 The symptoms of chronic fibromyalgia include: